rlytvynov/Full-Stack-Marathon/README.md

-# Full-Stack-Marathon - sprint 07
+# Full-Stack-Marathon
-Webpage data operations (GET and POST methods, cookies, API).
+Basics of Web-Programming